If you want to build and maintain a successful business, it’s essential to learn how to hire great engineers.

 #3 Understand and deliver what 10x engineers want

-- Community and peers: engineers have a team of equally brilliant minds to work with
+- Community and peers: they crave a team of brilliant minds to collaborate with

-- Pay and benefits: engineers will receive market-competitive compensation packages
+- Pay and benefits: they expect competitive compensation packages

-- Work scope: engineer’s work scope will be transparent
+- Work scope: they want transparency in their work scope

 #5 List your specific job requirements

-Create a structured interview process for each candidate.
+Cook up a captivating and well-structured interview process for each candidate.